M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq107"></a>
 **(107) How do I use colored stars?**

-You need to know that colored stars are not supported by the IMAP protocol and can therefore not be synchronized to an email server.
-This means that colored stars will not be visible in other email clients and will be lost on downloading messages again.
-However, the stars (without color) will be synchronized and will be visible in other email clients, when supported.
+You can set a colored star via the *more* message menu, via multiple selection (started by long pressing a message), by long pressing a star in a conversation or automatically by using [rules](#user-content-faq71).

 You need to know that colored stars are not supported by the IMAP protocol and can therefore not be synchronized to an email server.
 This means that colored stars will not be visible in other email clients and will be lost on downloading messages again.
 However, the stars (without color) will be synchronized and will be visible in other email clients, when supported.

 Some email clients use IMAP keywords for colors.
-Some email clients use IMAP keywords for colors.
 However, not all servers support IMAP keywords and besides that there are no standard keywords for colors.

 <br />